Access/Insurance, Rural Health Systems, Rural Health - efficient care, MRHRC

 This report was funded by the Leona M. and Harry B. Helmsley Charitable Trust Grant number 2012PG-RHC030.
 We wish to thank Paula Weigel, PhD, Bryant Conkling, MPH, and Aaron Horsfield for their research contributions to the text in this document.

-Alfero, C., Coburn, A., Lundblad, J. P., MacKinney, A. C., McBride, T., Mueller, K., & Wiegel, P. (2014).
-Advancing the transition to a high performance rural health system.
-(Paper).
-Iowa City, IA: Rural Health Research Institute RUPRI Health Panel.
+Alfero, C., Coburn, A., Lundblad, J. P., MacKinney, A. C., McBride, T., & Mueller, K. (2014).
+Advancing the transitions to a high performance rural health system.
+(Policy Brief).
+Iowa City, IA: Rural Policy Research Institute.
+RUPRI Health Panel.